 The rules about the running of CLGs were explained, which are relatively informal, but are facilitated to ensure everyone has an opportunity to participate.
 Dan and Emily referred to other examples of CLGS which have worked well elsewhere: Emily described the CLGs for the MacKays to Peka Peka Expressway as being very successful.
-The key factor in their success is getting and maintaining buyin from all parties, with consistent participation.
-They are intended primarily as a forum for an exchange of information in a user friendly environment, where everyone has to be ability to ask questions or contribute to discussions.
+The key factor in their success is getting and maintaining buy-in from all parties, with consistent participation.
+They are intended primarily as a forum for an exchange of information in a user friendly environment, where everyone has the ability to freely ask questions or contribute to discussions.

 It was noted that the first formal meeting of the CLG would occur following the close of the appeal period, if no appeals are lodged or alternatively when appeals are resolved.
 The requirements of the conditions of consent would then apply - for example, the requirement to circulate the draft Site Management Plan (SMP) at least two weeks prior to the meeting.
-While the appeal period closes on